-The red lip, contouring, the cat eye — all of these classic makeup looks hold a special place in our hearts.
+The red lip, the contour, the cat eye — all of these classic makeup looks hold a special place in our hearts.
 However, none of them make us feel as bold and brazen as the timeless smoky eye.
-For decades, this look has been embraced and utilized for those moments we need to give our faces some sultry oomph.
+For decades, this look has been embraced and used for those moments we need to give our faces some sultry oomph.

-The smoky eye is one of the toughest techniques to master.
-One overzealous stroke of an eye shadow brush can leave you looking less sultry seductress and more like you could use an ice pack.
+Although it’s one of our favorites, we’ll be real here, the smoky eye is one of the toughest techniques to master.
+One overzealous stroke of an eyeshadow brush can leave you looking less like a sultry seductress and more like you could use an ice pack.
 But you know what they say, if at first you don’t succeed…ask a makeup artist.
-We asked a couple, and they had ten genius tips to take your smoky eye to the next level.
+We talked to some of our favorites, and they had ten genius tips to take your smoky eye to the next level.

 For more tips on what would work best for your eye shape, follow this comprehensive guide.

 TIP 6: MAKE SURE IT’S THE RIGHT SHADE